iherman/mins2issue/README.md

 # mins2issue
 Simple web based tool to convert parts of W3C minutes output into a form that can be dropped into a github issue.
+No installation needed – this is just a web page.

+The output starts by listing actions raised, and resolutions taken.
+Then an expandable prompt can be opened to reveal the relevant section of the minutes.
+It's possible to also include a link to the minutes page.

+Some groups use a bot to produce similar results.
+This tool is different in that it works from the published minutes pages – no need to issue commands during the meeting to capture the information.
+It seems to work ok with minutes pages produced by rrsagent (including v2) and scribejs.

+I wrote this tool very quickly, so if you encounter a bug, please suggest a fix (it's very simple code).

 ## To use the tool: